Pesto with Bronte Pistachios

 • Can I make it vegan?

-Yes, you can certainly enhance it with vegan cheese like almond-based cheese.
+Yes, you can certainly flavor it with vegan cheese, like the one made with almonds.

 Author image